kimsato1034/SID_AKI-study/README.md

 Data extraction
 ※The day of ICU admission is “ICU day 0”

-# Blood gas analysis and lab data
+# Blood gas analysis

 Chloride, Sodium, Potassium, Calcium, Magnesium, Lactate, pCO2, Bicarbonate, Base excess, Phosphate, pH, pO2, SID (=Sodium minus chloride: for this calculation, these ions need to be measured at the same time)
+- [x] At admission (the first available data 24 hours prior to, or 6 hours after, ICU admission)
+2. Maximum value, minimum value, and time-weighted mean for 24 hours and for 48 hours after ICU
+admission

+# Lab data

+Chloride, Sodium, Potassium, Calcium, Magnesium, Lactate, pCO2, Bicarbonate, Base excess, Phosphate, pH, pO2, SID (=Sodium minus chloride: for this calculation, these ions need to be measured at the same time)
-1. At admission (the first available data 24 hours prior to, or 6 hours after, ICU admission)
+- [x] At admission (the first available data 24 hours prior to, or 6 hours after, ICU admission)
 2. Maximum value, minimum value, and time-weighted mean for 24 hours and for 48 hours after ICU
 admission